Richard Urquhart Goode: Career

+Goode served as an assistant in the Army's Engineer Corps (now U.S. Army Corps of Engineers) from 1877 to 1878.
 In 1879, Goode received an appointment from the U.S. Secretary of the Interior to be a topographer with the newly created United States Geological Survey (USGS).
 He was assigned to conduct geographic surveys in Arizona and Utah, resulting in what are now called the USGS Topographic Maps.
-In 1880, he was promoted to supervisor, charged with a survey of the plateau region north of the Grand Canyon in Colorado. in 1881, he was assigned to oversee the primary triangulation of the area near Fort Wingate in New Mexico.
+In 1880, he was promoted to supervisor, charged with a survey of the Colorado Plateau.
+In 1881, he was assigned to oversee the primary triangulation of the area near Fort Wingate in New Mexico.

-On May 1, 1882, Goode temporarily resigned from the USGS to be a topographer for the Northern Transcontinental Railroad Survey(also called the Northern Pacific Topographical and Scientific Survey), working in Montana and Washington from 1882 to 1884.
+On May 1, 1882, Goode temporarily resigned from the USGS to be a topographer for the Northern Transcontinental Railroad Survey (also called the Northern Pacific Topographical and Scientific Survey), working in Montana and Washington from 1882 to 1884.
 On July 23, 1884, Goode rejoined the USGS and supervised surveys in Kansas and Missouri.
-In 1886, he was supervised surveys in Texas, working alongside another team supervised by his cousin Charles Fox Urquhart.
-In 1888, Goode took another leave of absence from the USGS—this time as an engineer and astronomer to conduct important topographic surveys addressing property rights on the Isthmus of Darian (now called the Isthmus of Panama) for the Panama Canal Company.
+In 1886, he supervised surveys in Texas, working alongside another team supervised by his cousin Charles Fox Urquhart.
+In May and June 1888, Goode and Urquhart did the triangulation for Rhode Island, for a collaborative mapping project between the state and the USGS.

+Later in 1888, Goode took another leave of absence from the USGS—this time as an engineer and astronomer to conduct important topographic surveys addressing property rights on the Isthmus of Darian (now called the Isthmus of Panama) for the Panama Canal Company.

 In 1889, Goode rejoined the USGS and was promoted to the position of geographer in charge of the Southern Central Division of Topography.
-In September 1890, the USGS restructured its Topographic Branch into two divisions—Eastern and Western—and Goode was placed in charge of the Kansas-Texas Section of Western Division.
+In September 1890, the USGS restructured its Topographic Branch into two divisions—Eastern and Western—and Goode was placed in charge of the Kansas-Texas section of Western Division.
 In August 1894, Goode was placed in charge of the more important Pacific Section, including California, Oregon, Arizona, Colorado, Nevada, Washington and Alaska.

 Goode worked on the boundary between the United States and Canada in 1898.
-In 1898, Goode spoke about "The Bitterroot Forest Preserve," now a national forest, at a meeting of the National Geographic Society at the Columbian University (later George Washington University).
+In 1898, he spoke about "The Bitterroot Forest Preserve," now the Bitterroot National Forest, at a meeting of the National Geographic Society (NGS) at the Columbian University (later George Washington University).
 In 1900, Goode presented a lecture, "The Topographic Work of the United States Geological Survey," at the California Academy of Sciences.

-In June 1903, Goode was placed in charge of the entire Western Division which included all lands west of the Mississippi River.
-His offices were in Washington, D.C. requiring Goode to return to the East Coast when it was not the summer mapping season.
-Goode oversaw the Western Division until his death.
+In June 1903, Goode was placed in charge of the Western Division of the USGS which included all lands west of the Mississippi River.
+His offices were in Washington, D.C., requiring Goode to return to the East Coast when it was not the summer mapping season.
+Goode oversaw the Western Division until he died in 1903.

 Professional affiliations

-Goode was a member of the Washington Academy of Sciences, the National Geographic Society, and the Cosmos Club where he was also an officer.
-From 1901 to 1903, he was the chairman of the Committee on Technical Meetings at the National Geographic Society.
+Goode was a member of the Washington Academy of Sciences, the NGS, and the Cosmos Club, where he was also an officer.
+From 1901 to 1903, he was the chairman of the Committee on Technical Meetings at the NGS.

 Honors

-Several mountains were named in his honor:
+Several geographical features were named in his honor: